dhis2-metadata/NUT-AGG-Nutrition/docs/nutrition_aggregate_design.md

 >
 > Please note that the dashboards are preconfigured to provide the users a baseline onto which to build the local dashboards.
 Users >can edit (remove and add) items and their configuration - change the visualization depending on the disaggregations used, change the >time of analysis depending on the chosen periodicity of the datasets, or change the types of graphs just to name a few examples.

-### 8.1.Community Dashboard
+### Community Dashboard

-This dashboard provides an example of a monitoring dashboard for facility-based nutritional activities.
+This dashboard provides an example of a monitoring dashboard for community-based nutritional activities.
 Countries should adapt and expand it according to the local changes to the dataset.

 ![Community dashboard](resources/images/nut_comm_db_001-en.png)